booking new client work for october

 Measure the current work

-Count the time, errors, delays, or missed revenue, and identify the person who owns the result.
+Count the time, errors, delays, missed revenue, or other cost.
+Name the person who owns the result.

 2. / 02